-The “joy of the season” can be difficult to feel at this time of year if you’re a cancer patient or caregiver, or if you’ve lost a loved one.
+The “joy of the season” can be difficult to feel at this time of year if you’re a cancer patient, caregiver or if you’ve lost a loved one.

-Nicole Feingold, MA, director of Patient Services at the Pancreatic Cancer Action Network, said that while holiday stress is perfectly normal for much of the population, it can be particularly overwhelming for people who are dealing with cancer or its aftermath.
+Nicole Feingold, MA, Director of Patient Services at the Pancreatic Cancer Action Network, said that while holiday stress is perfectly normal for much of the population, it can be particularly overwhelming for people who are dealing with cancer or managing loss.

-“This time of year is all about celebrations, family gatherings and generally positive feelings.
-But it can be isolating, depressing and completely out of step with what you may be feeling if you or a loved one is facing cancer or if someone close to you has passed away,” Feingold said.
-“There are so many emotions wrapped up in the end-of-year holidays.”
+“This time of year is all about celebrations, family gatherings and generally positive, festive feelings.
+But due to a diagnosis or loss, it can also be isolating, depressing and completely out of step with what are the expected feelings,” Feingold said.
+“There are so many emotions wrapped up in the end-of-year holidays.
+It’s completely normal to experience a wide range.”

-The Pancreatic Cancer Action Network’s Patient Central offers information on coping during the holiday season.
+The Pancreatic Cancer Action Network’s PanCAN Patient Services offers information on coping during the holiday season.

 Here are five tips: